Money and Marriage: How Getting Married Changes Your Finances

 It's not just the cost of the wedding, or the cards filled with cash and checks that pile up at the reception.
-The legal act of getting married, as opposed to just living together, can have some immediate impacts on your financial situation.
-For better or for worse.
-Here are a couple of financial questions you'll be facing after the altar:
+The legal act of getting married, as opposed to just living together, can have some immediate impacts on your financial situation — for better or worse.
+Take a look at this rundown of financial considerations you'll be facing after the altar.

 Calling insurance companies may not feel like the most romantic activity for a newlywed couple, but it could free up some cash to help pay off the honeymoon.
-Both home and auto insurers may offer lower rates to married couples, whose historic statistics show that they behave more cautiously and file fewer claims.
+Both homeowners and auto insurers may offer lower rates to married couples because statistics show they behave more cautiously and file fewer claims.

-Auto Insurance: For auto insurance, the impact is greatest for very young people.
-A young 20-something could pay 20 to 26% less on car insurance premiums once he gets married.
-However, the difference is less as you age, so a 30-year-old might only get a 2% decrease in his rates after he says "I do".
+For auto insurance, the impact is greatest for very young people.
+A young 20-something could pay 20% to 26% less on car insurance premiums once he gets married.
+However, the difference is less as you age, so a 30-year-old might only get a 2% decrease in his rates after he says "I do."
 This favorable treatment is automatically applied whenever you get an auto insurance quote as a couple.

 If either (or both) of your employers offers health insurance benefits to spouses, do a side-by-side comparison of your plans and consider three scenarios.

-Things to consider: How will your monthly premiums change?
+Some things to consider: How will your monthly premiums change?
 And what will happen to your deductible and possible out-of-pocket costs?
-If either you or your new spouse have already met your deductible or paid significant out-of-pocket costs in your current plan year, you might not want to start a new plan with new limits, especially if you're anticipating additional health care expenditures.
+Does your employer offer an incentive for declining coverage and joining your spouse's plan?
+Also, if you (or your spouse) have already met your deductible or paid significant out-of-pocket costs in your current plan year, you might not want to start a new plan with new limits, especially if you're anticipating additional health care expenditures.

-Deductibles: If you and your new spouse opt for a family plan, one seemingly minor detail could make a huge difference in your out-of-pocket costs if one of you were to get sick, or require medical care for something like pregnancy.
+If you and your new spouse opt for a family plan, one seemingly minor detail could make a huge difference in your out-of-pocket costs if one of you were to require medical care.
 It relates to how the deductibles and out-of-pocket costs are applied; whether they are "embedded" or "aggregate," in insurance industry parlance.

-Here's how that works.
-Family deductibles (and out-of-pocket costs) tend to be about twice as much as those for individuals.
-For example, an individual deductible is $3,000 and a family deductible is $6,000.
+Here's how that works: Family deductibles (and out-of-pocket costs) tend to be about twice as much as those for individuals.
+For example, say an individual deductible is $3,000 and a family deductible is $6,000.